Great Smog of London: Weather

 On 4 December 1952, an anticyclone settled over a windless London, causing a temperature inversion with relatively cool, stagnant air trapped under a layer of warmer air.
 The resultant fog, mixed with smoke from home and industrial chimneys, particulates such as those from motor vehicle exhausts, and other pollutants such as sulphur dioxide, formed a persistent smog, which blanketed the capital the following day.
 The presence of tarry particles of soot gave the smog its greenish-yellow colour, hence the nickname "pea-souper".
 The absence of significant wind prevented its dispersal and allowed an unprecedented accumulation of pollutants.

 Although the event is now widely described as the "London" smog, air pollution, in fact, extended far beyond the capital.
-According to E.T.
-Wilkins (of the Department of Scientific and Industrial Research, whose measurements would make clear the connection between smoke, sulphur dioxide, and rising deaths), fog, white mist, or grimy smog covered "many parts of the British Isles", while "In London and the Thames Valley, fog or smog covered upwards of 1000 square miles".
+According to E. T. Wilkins (of the Department of Scientific and Industrial Research, whose measurements would make clear the connection between smoke, sulphur dioxide, and rising deaths), fog, white mist, or grimy smog covered "many parts of the British Isles", while "In London and the Thames Valley, fog or smog covered upwards of 1000 square miles".
 However, it was in London that the smog's effects were the greatest.

 Effects

 Effect on London

-There was no panic, as London was infamous for its fog.
+There was initially no panic, as London was infamous at that time for its fog.
 However, this one was denser and longer-lasting than any previous "pea-souper".
-Visibility was reduced to a few metres, with one visitor stating that it was "like you were blind", rendering driving difficult or at times impossible.
+On Sunday 7 December visibility was reduced to a foot, with one visitor stating that it was "like you were blind", rendering driving difficult or at times impossible.

 Public transport other than the London Underground was halted, and the number of vehicular accidents placed ambulance services under severe strain.
 The smog was so dense that it even seeped indoors, resulting in the cancellation or abandonment of concerts and film screenings, as visibility decreased in large enclosed spaces, and stages and screens became harder to see from the seats.
 Outdoor sports events were also cancelled.

 In the inner London suburbs and away from town centres, there was no disturbance by moving traffic to thin out dense fog in the back streets.
 As a result, visibility could be down to a metre or so in the daytime.
 Walking out of doors became a matter of shuffling to feel for potential obstacles such as kerbs.
 This was made even worse at night since each back street lamp was fitted with an incandescent light bulb, which gave no penetrating light onto the pavement for pedestrians to see their feet or even a lamp post.
 Fog-penetrating fluorescent lamps did not become widely available until later in the 1950s.
 "Smog masks" were worn by those who were able to purchase them from chemists.